A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Support curve inference

-It is of interest to understand the asymptotic behaviour of the BFF, that is, how does the BFF (and quantities derived from it) behave as more data are generated under a certain `true' hypothesis?
+It is of interest to understand the asymptotic behaviour of the SC, that is, how does the SC (and quantities derived from it) behave as more data are generated under a certain `true' hypothesis?
 It is well-known that Bayes factors are consistent in the sense that when the data are generated under one of the contrasted hypotheses, the Bayes factor tends to overwhelmingly favour that hypothesis over the alternative as more data are generated, i.e., go to zero or infinity, depending on the orientation of the Bayes factor \citep[see e.g.,][]{Kass1992, Gelfand1994, Dawid2011}.
-Since the BFF is nothing else than the Bayes factor evaluated for various null hypotheses, this consistency property carries over to the BFF.
-That is, as more data are generated from the true model with parameter $\theta_{*}$, the BFF at $\theta_{0} = \theta_{*}$ will go to infinity, while the BFF at $\theta_{0} \neq \theta_{*}$ will go to zero.
+Since the SC is nothing else than the Bayes factor evaluated for various null hypotheses, this consistency property carries over to the SC.
+That is, as more data are generated from the true model with parameter $\theta_{*}$, the SC at $\theta_{0} = \theta_{*}$ will go to infinity, while the SC at $\theta_{0} \neq \theta_{*}$ will go to zero.